otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-windows-forms-application.md

 4. You should correctly display the order in a `ListBox` and compute the total and display it in a `TextBox`.
 5. When a new order is generated, the old order information should be cleared from the display.

+**Note:** You can generate a new order by clicking on a `Button` or dynamically as the user selects different options.

 # Formative Assessment Submission

 Push your code to your **GitHub** repository.